adafruit/ci-arduino/README.md

     on_failure: change
 ```

+**Choosing Arduino IDE version**

+You could use any version of IDE by setting `ARDUINO_IDE_VERSION` variable but we recommend keeping this variable unused because script gets updated and you then will not have to modify `.travis.yml` manually.

 ## Automated Example Verification Bash Functions

 `build_platform` will build all `.ino` examples in the repo using the passed platform.
 The platforms